theirc/airbel/src/_projects/micronutrient-cubes.md

   latitude:
   longitude:
 description: >-
-  A third of the 2 billion people who are micronutrient deficient are children.
-  Many have little access to diverse foods or supplements.
-By working through private sector supply chains, this product will expand micronutrient access to caregivers in an easy-to-use form that mimics bouillon.
+  Two billion people are affected by micronutrient deficiencies worldwide.
+One third of them are children.
+We aim to introduce an affordable product inspired by existing porridge preparation practices for sale in the market to reach children with the micronutrients they need to thrive.
 hero_image: /uploads/microcube-hero.jpg
 featured_image: /uploads/microcube-hero.jpg
 featured_video_url: